aiidalab/aiidalab/docs/source/app_development/widgets.rst

 Creating your own widgets
 =========================

-Each ipywidget consists of a Python component that defines how to interact with the widget from Python, and a Javascript (or TypeScript) component that is responsible for the graphical representation of the widget and communicates updates back to the Jupyter kernel.
+Each widget consists of a Python component that defines how to interact with the widget from Python, and a Javascript (or TypeScript) component that is responsible for the graphical representation of the widget and communicates updates back to the Jupyter kernel.

-If your goal is to combine existing widgets into new, reusable components, this can be done in Python without touching the Javascript component.
+If the goal is to combine existing widgets into new, reusable components, this can be done in Python without touching the Javascript component.
-See e.g. the `implementation of the AiiDAlab widgets <https://github.com/aiidalab/aiidalab-widgets-base>`_, most of which are of this type.
+See for example the `implementation of the AiiDAlab widgets <https://github.com/aiidalab/aiidalab-widgets-base>`_, most of which are of this type.

-If you would like to modify the appearance of an existing widget or create an entirely new visualization, you will need to write Javascript/TypeScript.
+To modify the appearance of an existing widget or to create an entirely new visualization, one needs to write Javascript/TypeScript.
 See the detailed `tutorial <https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Custom.html>`_ on how to develop a custom widget or have a look at some of the examples from :ref:`develop-apps:widgets:more-widgets`.

 .. _ipywidgets: https://ipywidgets.readthedocs.io